rockcritics.com

 Growing up in the ’60s, music was really revolutionizing society, and vice versa…to be a kid and immersed in it to such an extent that the latest Beatles or Temptations album mean standing in line for hours outside a record store, there was an intensity there that I think may not exist today.
 Having said that, if there had been a hip, exciting magazine about film in Detroit, or books… I may have drifted there.
 But in the ’60s music was the top form of expression, so to have a magazine about music in almost my back yard, was too tempting.
 Really, Creem was more than a music magazine too, we had stories of cultural interest, on movies, books etc. There really were few limits, as long as it was entertaining, so it was a great laboratory of writing.

-One Response to “Susan Whitall interview”
+One thought on “Susan Whitall interview

 Leave a Reply